privvyledge/quartz_website/content/Projects/Autonomous Vehicles/F1tenth/Software Setup.md

 ---
 Created: 2025-03-09
 ## 1. Flash Jetpack (6.2)
-**Note: The SDKManager Method is recommended for either SD cards or SSDs.
-However, the SD Card method can be faster or can be used if experiencing occasional bugs with the SDKManager.**
+**Note: The SD Card method is recommended for use since various tests show that Jetsons setup with SDKManager have various bugs (network disconnections, slow WiFi/Bluetooth speeds, random SSH and network disconnections, etc.) and performance issues not present in Jetsons setup with the SD Card method.
+Also, the SD Card method is much faster, stable, reproduceable, portable and can be used in conjuction with an external SSD.**
 ### SSD Method (or SDKManager Method)
 ### SD Card Method